-Alex and Carly’s Whitstable Wedding is on the blog this week.
+Alex and Carly’s Whitstable Wedding is over on the blog.
 Check it out here if you missed it.

-A guest collared me at a recent wedding and asked why I didn’t want them to take pictures during the ceremony.
-You see the couple had asked their guests to put down their cameras and their phones, and to be present, it wasn’t something I asked for as the photographer.
+A guest approached me at a recent wedding and asked why I didn’t want them to take pictures during the ceremony.
+My couple asked their guests to put down their cameras and their phones, and to be present, it wasn’t something I asked for as the photographer.

-I get a lot of couples ask me if it’s a good idea to make their ceremony unplugged.
-They ask me if guests with cameras impact on my ability to do my job.
+I get a lot of couples ask if it’s a good idea to make their ceremony unplugged.
+They ask if guests with cameras impact on my ability to do my job.
 I always say no, they don’t and that’s true of most weddings.
-You occasionally get the odd over zealous hobbyist photographer but you work round them.
-The average guest with a camera or a phone though is no bother at all.
+You occasionally get an occasional overzealous hobbyist photographer, but you work around them and the average guest with a camera or a phone is no bother at all.

 So why would a couple have an unplugged ceremony?

-An unplugged wedding means everyone is present.
-No one is distracted.
+At an unplugged wedding everyone is present and no one is distracted.

-An unplugged weddings means no blocked shots, no ruined exposures because a guest’s flash fired and no family group shots where everyone is looking in different directions because of the sea of cameras.
-The issues listed in this paragraph can be worked around but it does make my life easier if they don’t exist in the first place.
+Going unplugged weddings means no blocked shots, no ruined exposures because a guest’s flash fired and no family group shots where everyone is looking in different directions because of the sea of cameras.
+The issues listed in this paragraph can be worked around but it does make my life a little easier if they don’t exist in the first place!

 Printable sign available to buy via Etsy.